 A design patent is granted to whoever invents a new, novel, and nonobvious ornamental design for an article of manufacture.
 Rather than protecting the utility of an invention, design patents are focused on protecting its appearance.
 Compared to utility patents, design patents are relatively affordable and quick to obtain.
 When used effectively, they can be a powerful tool to increase the scope and diversity of an intellectual property portfolio.

-Overall, for the past eight years, the total number of design patents granted in the United States has dwarfed that of utility patents; however, the number has steadily been rising, with design patent grants increasing 63% since 2011.
+Overall, for the past eight years, the total number of design patents granted in the United States has been dwarfed by that of utility patents; however, the design patent grants have steadily been rising, with design patent grants increasing 63% since 2011.

 In particular, design patents directed to graphic user interfaces (GUIs) and display screens are leading the upward charge.
 Just last year, design patents counted for roughly 8% of all patents granted and assigned to Google—with most directed to display screens.